taqiabdulrahman/osticket/README.md

 </p>
 <br />
 <br />
-<h3 align="center">Open your Remote Desktop Connection app on your computer and connect to your Virtual Machine that was created in Azure. </h3>
+<h3 align="center">Open your Remote Desktop Connection app on your Computer (not VM)  and connect to your Virtual Machine that was created in Azure. (now me i personally downloaded the SFG files and did it that way but there are other methods) </h3>
 <br />
 <p>
 	<img src="https://github.com/Joeljjoseph1998/osticket-prereqs/assets/50834280/2e71fd86-4198-47aa-aa1a-d0aed1b8e0eb"/>